limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![secondary_login()](/assets/images/posts/google-ctf-beginners-quest-part-1/d5f78721.png)

-I've placed a breakpoint at `*secondary_login+229` where the stack stores the flag bytes XOR'd with `0xc7.`.
+I place a breakpoint at `*secondary_login+229` where the stack stores the flag bytes XOR'd with `0xc7.`.
 We can use `x/35b $rsp` command to examine the bytes.

 ![Flag](/assets/images/posts/google-ctf-beginners-quest-part-1/9612527b.png)

-We have to XOR the bytes with `0xc7` to get back the flag.
+We have to XOR the bytes with `0xc7` to get the flag back.
 To that end, I wrote a script to automate this process.

 ```bash
 #!/bin/bash